 Our veterinary staff provides a full range of surgical skill in the following areas:

-We are equipped to handle most bone-related injuries, addressing your pet's specific needs with techniques as simple as resetting and casting, to those as complex as bone-plating and joint replacement.
+We are equipped to handle most bone-related injuries, addressing your pet's specific needs with techniques as simple as resetting and casting.

 As your pet enters its senior years, you should know we have special expertise in treating arthritis and managing joint pain.
 We consider it one of our topmost priorities to maintain your aging pet's quality of life, and we therefore find arthritis-treating techniques, both phamacological and surgical, to be among our most important offerings.